insight-platform/Savant/samples/output_converter_metadata/README.md

 # Per-source Converter Configuration from Etcd

 A simple pipeline demonstrates how metadata processing in output converters works in Savant.
-In the demo, two RTSP streams are ingested in the module and processed with the PeopleNet model.
+In the demo, two RTSP streams are ingested in the module and processed with the YOLO11n model.
 The output converter is configurable via etcd.

-The resulting streams can be accessed via LL-HLS on `http://locahost:888/stream/city-traffic` and `http://locahost:888/stream/town-centre` or via RTSP on `rtsp://127.0.0.1:554/stream/city-traffic` and `rtsp://127.0.0.1:554/stream/town-centre`.
+The resulting streams can be accessed via LL-HLS on `http://localhost:888/stream/city-traffic` and `http://localhost:888/stream/town-centre` or via RTSP on `rtsp://127.0.0.1:554/stream/city-traffic` and `rtsp://127.0.0.1:554/stream/town-centre`.

 Two RTSP streams (`city-traffic` and `town-centre`) are ingested by a single module and processed with a YOLO11n detector.
 The detector's output converter is a custom subclass